3PixelPacket3/POTElysAstra/README.md

 * **Eldering Matrix:** Track migration milestones and unlockable Rebirth tokens for Stage 4 Elder dinosaurs.

 ### 💾 Immutable Data Sync

-* **Master JSON Merge:** Pull the latest baseline creature stats and server rules from the master `JSON.json` file without overwriting or corrupting your personal tactical map pins and combat logs.
+The Elys Astra Helper Application operates on a secure, serverless cloud architecture.
+Your data is split into two distinct tiers: Global Data and Personal Data.

+Global Baseline (Admin Controlled): Base creature stats, overarching server rules, and system formulas are maintained exclusively by the Administration.
+When you log in, your application automatically downloads the latest baseline.
+Personal Data (Private): Your map markers, custom creature builds, lineage charts, and combat logs are encrypted and tied strictly to your account.
+No other user can access your personal data.
+Auto-Save Protocol: There is no "Save" button.
+Every modification you make to your personal data is instantly cached locally and synchronized with the cloud backend in real-time.
+Manual Sync: Should the Admin announce an update to server rules or base creature stats, navigate to the Settings page and click "Sync with Central Server".
+This will download the new global data without overwriting your personal modifications.

 ## 🛠️ Installation & Quick Start
 EAHA requires no backend server, node modules, or complex deployment.
-1. Download or clone this repository to your local machine.
-2. Unzip the directory.
-3. Double-click `index.html` to initialize the dashboard in your default web browser.
+1. Click on the URL and begin.

 ## 💻 Tech Stack
 * **Frontend Structure:** HTML5, CSS3 (CSS Variables, Flexbox/Grid layouts)
-* **Logic & DOM Manipulation:** Vanilla JavaScript (ES6+)
+* **Logic & DOM Manipulation:** Vanilla JavaScript (ES6+) + Firestack
 * **Data Visualization:** Chart.js
-* **Persistence Layer:** Browser LocalStorage API & Custom JSON Parsing
+* **Persistence Layer:** Browser LocalStorage API & Custom JSON Parsing + Firestack

 ---
 *Developed and maintained by PixelPacket.*